 If you are going to have brackets installed on your teeth, you should definitely know how they work.
-The brackets consists of a few different parts that work in concert with one another in an effort to gradually force your teeth into a position that is predetermined by you and your orthodontist.
+The brackets consist of a few different parts that work in concert with one another in an effort to gradually force your teeth into a position that is predetermined by you and your orthodontist.
 Pressure is applied to your teeth by the brackets.
 Occasionally, you will need to make an appointment to have the brackets tightened.
 This will increase the pressure, further forcing the teeth into the proper position.
 However, tightening appointments are spaced out enough so that the pressure applied to your teeth will be tolerable.

 How long will it take for my teeth to be straightened?

 This is probably the most common question among people who are strongly considering orthodontic treatment.
 This is because people want to end their treatment as soon as possible so they can resume their normal lives.
 The length of your orthodontic treatment will depend a great deal on your gums and how old you are.
 It will generally take longer to align the teeth of children.
 This is due primarily to their gums being strong, requiring a larger amount of pressure to be applied for a greater length of time.
 However, as people age, their gums naturally get weaker.
 This means that most adults will not need to wait as long for their teeth to be forced into alignment.
 Most of the time, orthodontic treatment takes one to two years to get you the smile you want.